MUNsdh/readthedocs/docs/source/Going Beyond.rst

 Importing Footprints into KiCAD
 -------------------------------
-Most symbols for components can easily be found online from sites like `mouser <https://www.mouser.ca/>`_, component search engine, or snapeda.
+Most footprints for components can easily be found online from sites like `mouser <https://www.mouser.ca/>`_, `component search engine <https://componentsearchengine.com/>`_, or `snapeda <https://www.snapeda.com/>`_.
 After downloading it off the site, import it into Kicad by opening the footprint editor >> file >> import footprint from KiCAD file.
 If you did not initially create a library, one is needed to store the footprint.
-Follow step 1 of :ref:`Custom footprints in Footprint Library` to do this.
+Follow step 1 of :ref:`Custom Footprints in Footprint Editor` to do this.

 Importing digikey libraries into KiCAD
 --------------------------------------
-Sometimes components can be found in digikey libraries.
+Sometimes component symbols and footprints can be found in digikey libraries.
 To import the library into kiCAD; the digikey library must be downloaded onto your computer then imported into KiCAD.

-1. **Get the digikey library from the github repository:** Download the zip file.
+1. **Get the digikey library from the github repository:** An easy google search for Digikey KiCAD library will yield the github repository.
+Download the zip file.
+It is important to note that the digikey Kicad library gets updated i.e. the library in 2019, may not be the same library in 2020.

 .. figure:: ../_static/images/beyond23.png
     :figwidth: 700px